 A golf tournament set for Monday, Aug.
 15, aims to raise funds for groundbreaking lupus research underway at the University of Rochester Medical Center (URMC).

-Chaired by Rochesterian Frank Formicola – whose daughter has been battling the autoimmune disease for almost 40 years – the event is in its tenth year and has raised tens of thousands of dollars.
+Chaired by Rochesterian Frank Formicola, the event is in its tenth year and has raised tens of thousands of dollars to help individuals battling the autoimmune disease.

 The 4-person scramble-style competition begins with a 10 a.m. shotgun start (9 a.m. check-in/registration) at Lima Golf and Country Club, 2681 Plank Road, Lima.
 Cost to participate is $89 per entrant, which includes lunch at the turn, greens fees, a cart, free soda, wine and beer at the tenth tee, dinner, and a chance to watch Rochester’s own comedian and magician, Sky Sands, in a late afternoon performance.